FAQ

 Is a private assessment recognised by Health and Education?

-Here in Cornwall, a private assessment is recognised if it meets certain criteria, including being carried out by 2 registered clinicians from different backgrounds and following recognised diagnostic criteria (e.g. DSM5), standards that we easily meet.
-We are well known in Cornwall and have had no issues with our assessments and outcomes being recognised.
-Once you have received a report from Cornwall Autism confirming your a diagnosis, you can distribute the report e.g. to your GP or child’s school so they can update their records.
-We will send the diagnostic report to the local diagnostic service so they too can update their records.
+A private assessment is recognised if it meets certain criteria, including being carried out by 2 registered clinicians from different backgrounds and following recognised diagnostic criteria (e.g. DSM5), standards that we easily meet.
+We are well known in the South West and have had no issues with our assessments and outcomes being recognised.
+Once you have received a report from Cornwall Autism and Neurodevelopment (CAN) confirming diagnosis, you can distribute the report e.g. to your GP or child’s school so they can update their records.
+With your consent we will send the diagnostic report to the local diagnostic service so they too can update their records.

 How is Autism Diagnosed?